NVIDIA/nvbmc-docs/security/spdm-solution.md

 5. (optional) get session Id
 ComponentCommunication is optional for now as we don’t need to encrypt the SPDM channel between HMC and eRoT.
 However, SessionId property can be useful once we have a way of letting the Redfish client ask HMC to re-negotiate SPDM version and/or algorithm with the eRoT.
 It can indicate if the session changed after a re-negotiation.

-Dbus objects should not be persistent.
+D-Bus objects should not be persistent.
 The maximum number of supported MCTP/SPDM endpoints will be 255.

-Once the initial implementation is prepared, an exact description of dbus communication commands will be provided in this document.
+Once the initial implementation is prepared, an exact description of D-Bus communication commands will be provided in this document.

 ##### Error handling
 Any error occurred during communication or due to timeout will cause failure in authorization verification.